ItsTiz/PPS-24-sgp/docs/report/4_detailed_design/model/vuksan/simulation.md

 - **Weather Events**: These events represent changes in the race’s environmental conditions, such as:
     - `WeatherChanged`: Signifies a change in weather affecting the track and race dynamics.

+---

 ## Simulation

 The `Simulation` type wraps `RaceState` into a monadic pattern, enabling functional composition of state transformations.

+### SimulationState

 The `SimulationState` trait provides state management operations including:

 - `getState()`: reading current state.
 - `setState()`: updating state with new values.